George Gaylord Simpson

 George Gaylord Simpson (June 16, 1902 – October 6, 1984) was an American paleontologist.
 Simpson was perhaps the most influential paleontologist of the twentieth century, and a major participant in the modern synthesis, contributing Tempo and Mode in Evolution (1944), The Meaning of Evolution (1949) and The Major Features of Evolution (1953).
 He was an expert on extinct mammals and their intercontinental migrations.
 Simpson was extraordinarily knowledgeable about Mesozoic fossil mammals and fossil mammals of North and South America.
 He anticipated such concepts as punctuated equilibrium (in Tempo and Mode) and dispelled the myth that the evolution of the horse was a linear process culminating in the modern Equus caballus.
 He coined the word hypodigm in 1940, and published extensively on the taxonomy of fossil and extant mammals.
 Simpson was influentially, and incorrectly, opposed to Alfred Wegener's theory of continental drift, but accepted the theory of plate tectonics (and continental drift) when the evidence became conclusive.

 He was Professor of Zoology at Columbia University, and Curator of the Department of Geology and Paleontology at the American Museum of Natural History from 1945 to 1959.
 He was Curator of the Museum of Comparative Zoology at Harvard University from 1959 to 1970, and a Professor of Geosciences at the University of Arizona from 1968 until his retirement in 1982.

+Early life and education

+George Gaylord Simpson was born on June 16, 1902 in Chicago to Helen J. (nee Kinney) and attorney Joseph A. Simpson, with two older sisters, Margaret and Martha.
+His mother was the daughter of missionaries and had attended Oberlin College.
+As an infant, Simpson's family moved to Denver, Colorado so that his father could purse land speculation and mining.
+He grew up in the Capitol Heights neighborhood and spent much of his time outdoors exploring the Rocky Mountain region, but was often unhealthy and plagued by a eye condition that made it difficult to participate in activities like sports.
+He attended public schools in Denver, graduating in 1918, at the age of 16, and going on to attend the University of Colorado at Boulder.
+Simpson was interested in creative writing and worked for a literary magazine, but turned his sights to science after taking a geology course under Arthur Tieje.
+In 1922, Simpson transferred to Yale University in order to pursue geology and paleontology, and graduated in 1923 with a bachelor's in geology.